How To Ship Custom Crates for Priceless Artifacts

 Bill of Lading

 The bill of lading must accurately reflect all cargo details, including the OOG status (if applicable) and any special handling requirements.
-Any discrepancies could lead to delays or complications.
+Discrepancies could lead to delays or complications.

 Cargo Manifest

-A detailed and accurate cargo manifest listing all items within each crate is necessary for customs clearance and inventory tracking.
+Provide a detailed and accurate cargo manifest listing all items within each crate for customs clearance and inventory tracking.

 Specialised Transportation

-Shipping International arranges transport using vehicles and carriers specifically equipped to handle OOG cargo.
-This ensures the safe and secure movement of the crates throughout the journey.
+Shipping International arranges transport using vehicles and carriers specifically equipped to handle OOG cargo, ensuring the safe and secure movement of the crates throughout the journey.

 Port Handling